Frequently Asked Questions

 Q: How do I get into a closed class?

 A: If you wish to enroll in a closed class, you must contact the instructor of the class to obtain permission.
 The instructor can grant permission online.
 You will then have to register for the class.
 The instructor can also complete the Add/Override form.
-Once you bring the form to the Student Service Center in 248 Hardway Hall, you will be registered for the class.
+Once you bring the form to the Student Service Center in 248 Hardway Hall or Turley Center, you will be registered for the class.

 Q: What happens when I drop a class and get a ‘W’ on my transcript?

 A: Beginning with the fall of 2006, students who drop individual classes after the allowable maximum number is reached will be charged a $50.00 fee for each course dropped.
-Community College students may drop a total of 4 courses before a fee is charged.
-University students may drop a total of 8 courses before a fee is charged.
+Pierpont students may drop a total of 4 courses before a fee is charged.
 Any courses dropped before the fall of 2006 will NOT be counted in the total.
 The count begins with the fall of 2006 term.